 Online courses are open to advanced high school students who demonstrate the ability to work independently, have previous experience and success in an online learning environment and are ready to engage in a challenging college-level experience with Emory undergraduates.

-The following eight online courses will be available in Summer College for high school students, with limited space available in each course.
+The following 12 online courses will be available in Summer College for high school students, with limited space available in each course.
 Click on each session to review course descriptions.

 Anthropology 207: Foundations of Development Studies

 FILM 270: Introduction to Film

 Theater 215: History of Drama & Theater I

 History 241W: History and Text: Intimacy and Terror in Stalin's Russia

 Korean 102: Elementary Korean II

 Theater 340: Arts Writing and Criticism